PujanWho/Recommender-Systems-2022-2023/README.md

 ## Methodology

 ### Data Source
 The dataset used for this project is the MovieLens dataset from GroupLens, which includes files like `ratings.csv`, `tags.csv`, `movies.csv`, and `links.csv`.
 The `ratings.csv` and `movies.csv` files are the primary sources for this recommender system.
+(Specifically used ml-latest-small)

 ### Data Preparation
 1. **Data Cleaning:** Duplicate entries in `movies.csv` were removed.
 The `genres` and `timestamp` columns were dropped from `movies.csv` and `ratings.csv`, respectively.